HenriqueMartinsBotelho/configs/README.md

 - `Ctrl+d/u`: Scroll half a screen down/up.
 - `Ctrl+f/b`: Scroll a full screen forward/backward.
 - `{number}j/k`: Move down/up a specific number of lines, e.g., `10j` moves down 10 lines.
-- `G`: Jump to the last line of the file.
-- `gg`: Go to the first line.
 - `{number}G`: Jump to a specified line number, e.g., `50G` goes to line 50.
 - `dw`, `diw`: Delete a word from the cursor forward; delete the inner word without including the following space.
 - `t<character>`, `f<character>`: Jump to the character before (`t`) or exactly at (`f`) the specified character.